Final report for LS20-328

 The educational approach is based on 1) the Center’s successful track record delivering Heirs Property and Sustainable Agriculture Training and Technical Assistance to Limited-Resource Farmers through its Georgia Landowner Academies; 2) feedback received from Landowner Academy participants requesting in-depth outreaches and estate planning services; and 3) requests from Extension Agents and heirs property owners on the updated laws and best practices related to Estate Planning.

 Through a Train-the-Trainer model, Center staff meet regularly with Ft.
 Valley’s Cooperative Extension Agents to explore Estate Planning best practices and heirs property in the context of promoting agricultural sustainability.
 Through iterative feedback with the Agents, the Center has developed quality educational materials and a refined curriculum for both Agents and their constituents- farm and timberland owners- that covers the new Estate Planning Tools, Frequently Asked Questions, the Life-Cycle of an Heirs Property Case.
 As part of reinforcing new skills and knowledge, Ft.
-Valley’s Cooperative Extension Agents have been engaged in delivering Estate Planning information to their constituents through 5 in-depth Estate Planning outreaches.
+Valley’s Cooperative Extension Agents have been engaged in delivering Estate Planning information to their constituents through 6 in-depth Estate Planning outreaches and served as facilitators for Estate Planning "Signing Days" at which Estate Plans were executed.

 Educational & Outreach Activities